jonnonz1/nz-statute-book/acts/public/2018/social-security-act-2018.md

 ### 181 Application of health and safety legislation, etc
 (1) This section applies if a person (P)—
-  (a) is doing work as part of a job search activity in accordance with P’s work-test obligations or under section 261 or 324; or
+  (a) is doing work as part of a job-search activity—
-  (b) is a beneficiary and is doing work as part of—
-    (i) an employment-related activity arranged by MSD; or (ii) an activity in the community arranged by MSD.
+    (i) in accordance with P’s work-test obligations; or (ii) under section 236E (sanction for first failure: report job search: general); or (iii) under section 261 (how person recomplies after failure to comply with obligation); or (iv) under section 261C (how person recomplies after failure that resulted in imposition of report job search); or (v) under section 324 (effect of participation in certain activities on non-entitlement period); or (b) is a beneficiary and is doing work as part of— (i) an employment-related activity arranged by MSD; or (ii) an activity in the community arranged by MSD.